Blue Band & Penn State Music

 The History

-What we now know as the Blue Band dates to 1899 and was originally called the Cadet Bugle Corps (and sometimes the “State College Band”) since it then had only 4 buglers and 2 drummers… The Cadet Band was funded initially by Andrew Carnegie who provided the school the money for the first library and gave the band the money to buy instruments.
-The Cadet Band began to regularly perform at football games in fall 1901… It would be officially renamed the Blue Band in 1923…
+What we now know as the Blue Band dates to 1899 and was originally called the ‘Cadet Bugle Corps’ (and sometimes called the ‘State College Band’ and later ‘Cadet Band’)… It all began with only 4 buglers and 2 drummers… The Cadet Band was funded initially by Andrew Carnegie who provided the school the money for the first library building and who gave the band the money to buy instruments.
+The Cadet Band began to regularly perform at home football games in fall 1901… It would be renamed the ‘College Military Band’ in 1918 and then officially renamed the ‘Blue Band’ in 1923 with the arrival of new blue uniforms (which have undergone various changes through the decades)…

 Blue Band Historical Facts

-The first Blue Sapphire Featured Twirler was Lori Bowers (1978-82)—She replaced the first actual “featured” Twirler Lori Donaldson…
+The first ‘Blue Sapphire’ Feature Twirler was Lori Bowers (1978-82)—She replaced the first actual “Feature Twirler” Lori Donaldson…

-Penn State Music / The True-Blue Classics
+Penn State True-Blue (& White) Classics

-Victory (a Penn State Song) (reportedly written in Spring 1912 and debuted at Penn State in Fall 1913)—words & music written by James A. Leyden of the Penn State Class of 1914 (Victory will our slogan be….
+Victory (“A Penn State Song”) (reportedly written in Spring 1912 and debuted at Penn State in Fall 1913)—words & music written by James A. Leyden of the Penn State Class of 1914 (Victory will our slogan be….
 Fight on to Victory!)—This was dedicated by Leyden to 1913 Nittany Lions quarterback and captain Shorty Miller—Leyden was a quarter-miler on the track team and supposedly wrote this tune in his room at Track House (the original varsity athlete housing near the site of Old Beaver Field)

 Classic Penn State Music that has fallen into disuse—

-When the Blue Band Takes a Break—
+When the Blue Band Takes a Break (sort of)—

 Penn State fans are also familiar with a number of popular song recordings that have been introduced at Beaver Stadium over the years to create a certain “atmosphere” or just for a “good ole sing-along”…

-Beaver Stadium “Atmosphere” Music (21st century)
+Beaver Stadium “Atmosphere” Music (21st century)—

-Rock & Roll CheerThe Blue Band (with the fans shouting “P… S… U… Let’s Go… PSU”)—Initially played as team prepares to enter the field through the band
+Rock & Roll Cheer—The Blue Band (with the fans shouting “P… S… U… Let’s Go… PSU”)—Initially played as team prepares to enter the field through the band

-Kernkraft 400 (1999) by Zombie Nation (part of the staccato “We Are Penn State” chant “Ohhh oh oh… oh oh Ohhh”)
+Kernkraft 400 (1999) by Zombie Nation (part of the staccato “We Are Penn State” chant “Oh oh oh oh oh… oh oh oh Oh”)

 Mo Bamba (2017) PSU uses the “barely clean lyrics” version of the song by the rapper Sheck Wes